+If the efficiency of the existing unit is unknown, use assumptions in variable list below (SEER, HSPF or AFUE exist).

+If the operational status or repair cost of the existing unit is unknown use time of sale assumptions.

-This measure was developed to be applicable to the following program types: RF.
+This measure was developed to be applicable to the following program types: RF, TOS, NC, EREP.

 If applied to other program types, the measure savings should be verified.